This page explains how we use any personal information we collect from you through our website.

 If you mention another person or entity to include a friend, family member, business or entity associate, solicitor, barrister, expert and etc, you should notify them prior to providing us with their details, and you should provide them with a copy of this privacy policy.
 You will be presumed to have provided them with a copy of this privacy policy prior to you providing their details to us and it will be presumed that you have obtained their consent to share their data and for us to undertake our checks on them.

-If you wish someone to attend mediation, you should provide them with a copy of this privacy policy and inform them that we will have to conducts checks in relation to them and seek their consent.
+If you wish someone to attend mediation, you should provide them with a copy of this privacy policy and inform them that we will have to conduct checks in relation to them and seek their consent.
 Once you provide us with details of another person or entity we will contact them to undertake our checks and we will inform them that you have provided their details.

 If there is a conflict of interest we will not be able to inform you of the reason.